You are here

 Government and non-NAICs

-528 Other federal government enterprises; 531 Other state government enterprises; 534 Other local government enterprises; 535 * Not an industry (Used and secondhand goods); 536 * Not an industry (Scrap); 537 * Not an industry (Rest of world adjustment); 538 * Not an industry (Noncomparable foreign imports); 539 * Employment and payroll of state govt, education; 540 * Employment and payroll of state govt, non-education; 541 * Employment and payroll of local govt, education; 542 * Employment and payroll of local govt, non-education; 543 * Employment and payroll of federal govt, military; 544 * Employment and payroll of federal govt, non-military
+528 Other federal government enterprises; 531 Other state government enterprises; 534 Other local government enterprises; 535 * Not an industry (Used and secondhand goods); 536 * Not an industry (Scrap); 537 * Not an industry (Rest of world adjustment); 538 * Not an industry (Noncomparable foreign imports); 539 * Employment and payroll of state govt, education; 540 * Employment and payroll of state govt, non-education; 541 * Employment and payroll of local govt, education; 542 * Employment and payroll of local govt, non-education; 543 * Employment and payroll of federal govt, military; 544 * Employment and payroll of federal gov't, non-military

-Publication 3583 (POD-04-21)
+Publication 3583 (POD-03-24)

-By James E. Henderson, PhD, Professor and Head, Coastal Research and Extension Center; James N. Barnes, PhD, Associate Extension Professor, Agricultural Economics; Josh Maples, PhD, Assistant Professor, Agricultural Economics; Will Maples, PhD, Assistant Professor, Agricultural Economics; and Shaun M. Tanger, PhD, Assistant Professor, Coastal Research and Extension Center.
+By James E. Henderson, PhD, Professor and Head, Coastal Research and Extension Center; James N. Barnes, PhD, Associate Extension Professor, Agricultural Economics; Josh Maples, PhD, Assistant Professor, Agricultural Economics; Will Maples, PhD, Assistant Professor, Agricultural Economics; and Shaun M. Tanger, PhD, former Assistant Professor, Coastal Research and Extension Center.

 Print Friendly, PDF & Email